bbauska/TUMx-DWAPNx/README.md

 slide.

-So, now, that we have the data model for our graph layout initialized, we\'ll move on
+So, now, that we have the data model for our graph layout initialized, we&apos;ll move on

-to actually initialize the visualization and then we\'ll try to bind the model and
+to actually initialize the visualization and then we&apos;ll try to bind the model and

 the position of the nodes to the graphics and the position of the shapes